-5.3.1 Audio Loudness and DRC signaling
+5.3 Audio Loudness and DRC signaling

 Loudness metadata shall be embedded within the mpegh3daLoudnessInfoSet() structure as defined in ISO/IEC 23008-3, Clause 6.3 [2].
 Such loudness metadata shall include at least the loudness of the content rendered to the default rendering layout as indicated by the referenceLayout field (see ISO/IEC 23008-3, Clause 5.3.2 [2]).
+More precisely, the mpegh3daLoudnessInfoSet() structure shall include at least one loudnessInfo() structure with loudnessInfoType set to 0, whose drcSetId and downmixId fields are set to 0 and which includes at least one methodValue field with methodDefinition set to 1 or 2 (see ISO/IEC 23008-3, Clause 6.3.1 [2] and ISO/IEC 23003-4, Clause 7.3 [6]).
+The indicated loudness value shall be measured according to local loudness regulations (e.g., ATSC A/85 [7]).